 Intervention Strategies can have different Purposes

 Being clear about the purpose of an intervention is key.
-An intervention is the very first step on the road to healing.
+An intervention is a very first step on the road to healing.
 While an intervention can be very emotional as the starting point on a long road to healing relationships, the intervention meeting is not established for that purpose.
 Staying focused on the primary objective of getting the addict into treatment is critical.
 Interventions are not the appropriate forum for rehashing other issues.
-By presenting a united front of concern instead of blame for an addict, the focus becomes one of moving forward with dignity.
+By presenting a united front of concern instead of the blame for an addict, the focus becomes one of moving forward with dignity.

 The Invitational Intervention Strategies

 As the name suggests, interventions can be held without secrecy, planned much like a business meeting.
 In some situations, this intervention strategy works best.
 Every person is unique with different circumstances and some will respond better to a non-confrontational approach.
 In some cases, the “surprise” intervention does not work for everyone and can undermine trust.
 Professional counselors can help decide whether the Invitational Intervention is the best option.
 Participants are ask to attend this intervention.
 If the addict does not show up, this intervention is still held to discuss ways to support the addict.

 This intervention strategy is also called the Johnson Model method.
 In some cases, it is deemed important to choose this method of “surprise” to ensure that the addict attends and is urged into treatment.
 An intervention is not always easy for those involved.
 But in many cases, this “surprise” intervention is the best way to get the addict to accept the fact that they need help.
 When concerned family members and friends confront an addict, it can be very a very powerful moment that drives the addict to finally take action and go into treatment.

 In this intervention model family members confront the addict without the presence of a professional consultant.
 The involved family members prepare for the intervention by attending counseling sessions with expert coaching about how to proceed with the intervention on their own.
 As is true with the other models, preparation is key.